What Do the Statistics Say?

-When one thinks of “hacking”, a mastermind sitting behind a high tech computer with a multitude of wires snaking around comes to mind.
-What doesn't come to mind is a harmless, anonymous man sitting on the seat next to you on the bus, or your co-worker with whom you share the lift every day.
-Unfortunately for us, the good old-fashioned visual hacking is still around and is causing some real trouble.
+When one thinks of “hacking”, the image of a mastermind sitting behind a high tech computer with a multitude of wires snaking around comes to mind.
+What doesn’t come to mind is a harmless, anonymous man sitting on the seat next to you on the bus or your co-worker with whom you share a Lyft every day.
+Unfortunately for us, visual hacking is a real threat to our security.

 The most common type of action leading to data breaches worldwide in 2017 was – you guessed that right – hacking.
 Stealing credentials is not that difficult, especially when all you have to do is just take a peek at the screen.